Southern Yatsugatake Volcanic Group

 Southern Yatsugatake Volcanic Group (南八ヶ岳, Minami-Yatsugatake), also known as just Yatsugatake is a volcanic group of inactive volcanoes located on the border of Nagano Prefecture and Yamanashi Prefecture on Honshū in Japan.

 Description

 The Southern Yatsugatake Volcanic Group is part of the Yatsugatake Mountains.
 The southern group is defined as the mountains south of the Natsuzawa Pass.
 The highest peak of the mountains is Mount Aka and the elevation is 2,899 metres.

 The southern Yatugatake mountains are steep and have alpine characteristics.
 The mountains of the Northern Yatsugatake Volcanic Group are gentler and lower.
+Mount Tateshina is also part of the Northern Yatsugatake mountains, but is listed separately.

 This volcanic group is listed among the 100 famous mountains in Japan.
 There the mountains are listed as Yatsugatake.
-Mount Tateshina is also part of the Yatsugatake mountains, but is listed separately.

 These mountains are part of the Yatsugatake-Chūshin Kōgen Quasi-National Park.

 Geology

 The volcanoes are stratovolcanoes that are 1 million to 200,000 years old.
 The rock is mainly basalt and andesite.